pkong0414/DISTFOLD/README.md

 DISTFOLD is a modified version of CONFOLD that receives distances (in RR format) as input to build 3D models.
 It is not published yet.
 Please cite the original CONFOLD paper if you are using DISTFOLD.

 --------------------------------------------------------------------------------
-Installing CNS Suite (last tested in a Ubuntu 16 system)
+Install CNS Suite (last tested in a Ubuntu 16 system)
 --------------------------------------------------------------------------------
 1. To download CNS suite, provide your academic profile related information at http://cns-online.org/cns_request/.
 An email